mogba/capital-gains/README.md

 ]
 ```

-## Decision making

 ### Simplicity-driven design

+My approach to projects like this is usually to first solve the problem and then build uppon the initial features and structure when necessary.

-I took a "solve the problem first, build up when necessary" approach, by sticking to solving the proposed problem in a way that prioritizes modularity and reasonable organization in the folder structure, while avoiding unnecessary abstractions or boilerplate and still making good use of the Open-Closed Principle.
+The project was set up prioritizing modularity in an organized folder structure, while avoiding unnecessary abstractions or boilerplate and still making good use of the Open-Closed Principle.

-While ... talk about, when possible, preferring implementing algorithms manually instead of importing external dependencies.
+While I do like to keep things simple, I usually prefer not to install dependencies if the problem I need to solve is simple enough to be implemented by my own and/or there are snippets available online.
+Things like calculations, data processing algorithms, such mapping or transforming of data, I usually prefer to do it and make this part of the code my own responsibility.
+The main reasons are that: 1.
+I love to code algorithms and see what I'm developing grow up and take form; and 2.
+I cannot garantee the quality of a third-party dependency, but I can garantee the quality of the code I orchestrated.

 ### Deno